EchterAlsFake/PHUB/docs/source/accounts.rst

     import phub

-    client = phub.Client.from_file('my-credentials.json')
+    client = phub.Client.from_file('creds.json')

+.. default-literal-role:: python

-By default, once loaded, nothing will be sent.
-To connect, you need to call :meth:`.Client.login`, or set parameter `phub.autologin` to `True`.
-If the login was successfull, you can access some features of your account:
+By default, the client will immediatly attempt to login.
+This can be disabled by setting :literal:`autologin=False` If the login was successfull, you can access some features of your account:

 .. code-block:: python

     import phub

-    client = phub.Client(...)
+    client = phub.Client('my-username', 'my-password')
-    client.login()

     # Get recommended videos
     client.account.recommended